developmentseed/warp-resample-profiling/README.md

 Out-of-scope:

 - [xarray-regrid](https://github.com/EXCITED-CO2/xarray-regrid/) - only regrids within the same rectilinear coordinate system
+- [weatherbench2/regridding](https://github.com/google-research/weatherbench2/blob/main/weatherbench2/regridding.py) - only seems to regrid within the same rectilinear coordinate system

 These methods will be run on the full resolution dataset as well as a 2x and 4x downsampled versions to better understand the time and memory complexity.
 Nearest neighbor interpolation will be used for the first comparison.
+For simplicity, the amount of time necessary to generate a resampled array and the maximum amount of heap memory allocated will be measured.

 ## Planned extensions

-- Compare to results when using a virtual dataset (e.g., VRT, Kerchunk reference file)
+- Compare to results when using a virtual dataset (e.g., VRT, Kerchunk reference file).
 - Compare results when reading from a dataset stored locally versus in cloud object storage.

 ## Possible extensions

-- Compare other resampling methods (e.g., bilinear, conservative)
+- Compare other resampling methods (e.g., bilinear, conservative).
-- Compare with methods that don't rely on existing packages (e.g., [Conservative regridding with Xarray, GeoPandas, and Sparse](https://discourse.pangeo.io/t/conservative-region-aggregation-with-xarray-geopandas-and-sparse/2715) and [KDTree wrappers](https://github.com/arctic-carbon/eddy-footprint/blob/46935785ced10f24263cd740f81b0aaf02d9bf33/eddy_footprint/spatial.py#L38-L45))
+- Compare with methods that don't rely on existing packages (e.g., [Conservative regridding with Xarray, GeoPandas, and Sparse](https://discourse.pangeo.io/t/conservative-region-aggregation-with-xarray-geopandas-and-sparse/2715) and [KDTree wrappers](https://github.com/arctic-carbon/eddy-footprint/blob/46935785ced10f24263cd740f81b0aaf02d9bf33/eddy_footprint/spatial.py#L38-L45)).

 ## References